cypress-io/cypress-docker-images/factory/README.md

 ### In the Dockerfile

-Args can be defined directly in the Dockerfile.
+Args can be defined directly in the Dockerfile to specify variables that are available when the container is built.

 Dockerfile